tarinyoom/archetypist/README.md

 ### Compare
 The **compare** step takes in input fragments and reference fragments, and evaluates their pairwise similarities using the [Cohere embed endpoint](https://cohere.com/embed).
-This endpoint returns the vector embedding of a fragment, so that the similarity of two fragments can be found by taking the cosine similarity of their respective vector embeddings.
+This endpoint returns the vector embedding of a fragment, and the similarity of two fragments can be found by calculating the cosine similarity of their respective vector embeddings.
-**Compare** takes the [softmax](https://en.wikipedia.org/wiki/Softmax_function) of the similarities for each input fragment, to create a probability distribution for that fragment.
+**Compare** applies the [softmax](https://en.wikipedia.org/wiki/Softmax_function) to the similarities for each input fragment, creating a probability distribution for that fragment.
-This probability distribution can be interpreted as, "the probability that this input fragment belongs to X reference archetype".
+This probability distribution can be interpreted as, "the probability that this input fragment belongs to X reference archetype."
 These probabilities are returned as a matrix, whose rows are probability distributions attributed to each input fragment.

 ### Reduce
 The **reduce** step takes in a probability matrix and reduces it to a single value, by tracking the behavior of the probability distribution from fragment to fragment.
-It uses [Kullback-Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) as a measure of disagreement between probability distributions of two consecutive fragments.
+It uses [Kullback-Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) to measure the disagreement between the probability distributions of two consecutive fragments.
 The resulting sequence represents the amount of local narrative complexity over the course of the sentence.
 **Reduce** returns the mean divergence to represent the mean narrative complexity of the sentence.